 Applications for admission to the Charleston School of Law are available online at LSAC.org.

 For more information, deadlines, and application steps, please visit our How to Apply page.

 Prospective students may apply for either spring semester enrollment or fall semester enrollment.
 Both applications are available online at LSAC.org.
 Spring semester classes begin in January and fall semester classes begin in August.

-The priority application deadline for fall admission is March 1.
+The application deadline for fall admission is April 15.

 The deadline for fall transfer applicants and visiting students is July 1.

 *Applications will be accepted until all seats are filled.

 1. Create an account with the Law School Admission Council (LSAC) at LSAC.org.